luanpersini/nodejs-nestjs-cqs/README.md

 # Description

-CQS implementation using NodeJS, NestJS Typescript and Sequelize ORM.
+CQS implementation using NodeJS, NestJS Typescript, Postgres and Sequelize ORM.

 ## Local Setup

 1. Clone the repository
 1. Copy .env.example and save a .env file with the correct values
+1. Install Postgres (i didnt want to use a in memory database because i wanted to run migrations )
+1. Enter each app folder (backend and frontend) and run:
-1. Run `npm install`
+    1. `npm install`
-1. Run `npm run build`
+    1. `npm run build` (only backend)
-1. Run `npm start`
+    1. `npm start`

-## Notes

-Its a practice focused application.
-Everything was done to simulate scenarios where i could use the technologies proposed.

-Some objects only exists for this reason and they haven't receive a lot of love, since it would increase the complexity and time where it dosent matter for this training purpose.

-Hint: When practicing, its a good technique to let everything inside the same file.
-Everything can be later splitted into their rightful place.

 # Command Flow

 - Step 1: Request received in the controller > controller calls the commandBus (new Deposit Command)